OlliMeeco/meecodocs/guides/connections-and-sharing.md

 `meeco shares:list -t outgoing -a .alice.yaml` will show all the shares that are outgoing from Alice to other users.

-If you're looking for a way to delete the share, you can do that as either user with `meeco shares:delete -a .alice.yaml <SHARE_ID>` or ``meeco shares:delete -a .alice.yaml <SHARE_ID>`
+If you're looking for a way to delete the share, you can do that as either user with `meeco shares:delete -a .alice.yaml <SHARE_ID>` or `meeco shares:delete -a .bob.yaml <SHARE_ID>`

 Well done - you've now created a connection between two users, and shared an item!